How to Manage Pregnancy Discomforts that Affect your Sleep

 While RLS typically resolves itself after delivery, speak with your healthcare provider in the meantime for help.13

-RLS in pregnancy might be triggered by low levels of folic acid, iron, or vitamin D, so supplementation may be recommended.14,15 Some evidence also suggests that rising estrogen levels during pregnancy may contribute to RLS as well.16
+RLS in pregnancy might be triggered by low levels of folic acid, iron, or vitamin D.14,15 Some evidence also suggests that rising estrogen levels during pregnancy may contribute to RLS as well.16

 Chat with your health care provider before adding any supplements to your routine to make sure they are the right choice for you.